By Scott Moore, Director of Presales, Semarchy

 Applying graph theory to Master Data Management initiatives provides better insights.
 It prepares enterprises for advanced analytics, leveraging intelligent algorithms.

 Graph Databases, as a technology, should be used where appropriate to your analytics use cases.
-Graph Databases will probably not replace your operational applications; they will likely complement your MDM and data governance applications.
+MDM graph databases will probably not replace your operational applications; they will likely complement your MDM and data governance applications.

-Special attention should be paid when designing your MDM graph strategy:
+Special attention should be paid when designing your MDM graph database strategy to: